 If surgery is needed to treat Hallux Rigidus then the surgery choice depends upon the degree of joint damage, the patients job, footwear choice and anticipated activities.
-These have to be taken in to account by our foot and ankle surgeons.
+X-rays will be carried out prior to surgery to assess the joint damage.

 - Cheilectomy: Just shaving off the extra bone spurs that are blocking movement and restricting joint movement.

 - Osteotomy: To re-align joint to improve function.